Tel: (313) 496-1200

 U.S. District Court, Western District of Michigan

-David Foy has more than 27 years experience representing private, municipal and nonprofit employers in all areas of employment law.
+David Foy has nearly 30 years experience representing private, nonprofit and municipal employers in all areas of employment law.
 Mr. Foy is responsive to client needs and achieves positive results through his knowledge of employment law and his understanding of his clients’ objectives.
 He has successfully defended employers against claims asserting breach of contract, wrongful discharge, discrimination (age, disability, gender, national origin, race and religious discrimination), sexual harassment, and wage and hour and whistleblower violations.

 Mr. Foy represents employers before federal and state courts and administrative agencies and arbitration tribunals such as the Equal Employment Opportunity Commission, Michigan Department of Civil Rights, U.S. Department of Labor, Michigan Wage and Hour Division, and National Labor Relations Board.
 He also represents employers in matters involving non-competition/non-solicitation disputes and misappropriation of trade secrets.